Nick Marshall: College career

-Marshall began his college career in 2011 as a cornerback for the University of Georgia.
+Marshall began his college career in 2011 as a cornerback for the Georgia Bulldogs.

 Marshall and two teammates were dismissed from the team for an unspecified "violation of team rules."
 This incident was reported at the time, and later confirmed by Marshall, to be stealing money from a teammate’s dorm room.

 Marshall transferred to Garden City Community College where he was the starting quarterback in 2012 and led the team to a 7–4 record while scoring 37 touchdowns (19 rushing, 18 passing), passing for 3,142 yards, and becoming the team’s leading rusher with 1,095 yards.
-After one season with Garden City Community College, Marshall then transferred to Auburn with the hope of playing quarterback.
+After one season with Garden City Community College, Marshall then transferred to Auburn University with the hope of playing quarterback.

 Starting quarterback for Auburn

-In August 2013, Marshall was named starting quarterback for Auburn.
+In August 2013, Marshall was named starting quarterback for Tigers.
 This came after a heated four-man race for the position in head coach Gus Malzahn's newly installed offense which saw 2012 starting quarterback Kiehl Frazier transfer to safety on the defensive side of the ball.

 Marshall was instrumental in Auburn's turnaround from a 3–9 season in 2012 to beginning the 2013 season 9–1 while beating the Ole Miss Rebels, then ranked #24 in the AP Poll and #7 Texas A&M Aggies.

 On November 16, 2013, Marshall was the quarterback behind a play known as "The Prayer at Jordan-Hare" when he threw a 73-yard Hail Mary touchdown pass to Ricardo Louis on a 4th-and-18 with 36 seconds left to defeat the Georgia Bulldogs.

 On November 30, 2013, Marshall threw the game-tying touchdown pass with 32 seconds remaining in the epic 2013 Iron Bowl to even the score 28–28.
 Auburn won the game on a 109-yard touchdown return from an Alabama missed field goal.
 The team later went on to win the SEC Championship, and earned a berth in the 2014 BCS National Championship Game and lost.

 He was later named a Maxwell Award semifinalist and received the Pat Sullivan Award.
 Marshall was a Heisman Trophy candidate and finished 14th in voting.

 After his time at Auburn, he decided to enter the 2015 NFL Draft.